Serhiy Pashynskyi: Politics

 In the 2002 Ukrainian parliamentary election, Pashynskyi ran for the Verkhovna Rada from the bloc of political parties "Against All", No. 12 in the electoral list.
 His candidacy was withdrawn.

-In November 2002, the Prosecutor General of Ukraine charged Serhiy Pashynskyi with embezzlement of USD 4 million committed in 1999-2000.
+In November 2002, the Prosecutor General of Ukraine charged Pashynskyi with embezzlement of USD 4 million committed in 1999-2000.
 Pashynskyi was also charged with fraudulent transactions in obtaining loans from banks.
 On 30 November 2002, Kyiv's Pechersky District Court authorized the detention of Pashynskyi.
 He was arrested on suspicion of embezzlement of funds of the Oschadbank, which were intended to compensate for Soviet deposits of Ukrainian citizens older 80 years.
 The charges were brought under art.
 191, part 5, and art.
 222, part 2 of the Criminal Code of Ukraine (misappropriation of another's property in especially large amounts through abuse of official position; fraud).
 On 6 February 2003, the Kyiv Court of Appeal released Pashynskyi on his own recognizance.
 According to Ukrainian media, Yulia Tymoshenko personally arrived at the Lukyanivska Prison to take Pashynskyi out.

 In November 2002, Pashynskyi was placed in a detention facility.
 He was released in 2003.
 In 2004, the new administration of the Prosecutor General's Office of Ukraine dropped the charges against Pashynskyi.

-During the second round of presidential elections in 2004 and the Orange Revolution, Serhiy Pashynskyi worked for the candidate Victor Yushchenko in the electoral district No. 66 in Zhytomyr Oblast.
-The result of his work was the largest increase of votes for Yushchenko between the first and second round of elections among the regions of central and western Ukraine.
+During the second round of presidential elections in 2004 and the Orange Revolution, Pashynskyi worked for the candidate Victor Yushchenko in the electoral district No. 66 in Zhytomyr Oblast.
+The result of his work was the largest increase of votes for Yushchenko between the first and second rounds of elections among the regions of central and western Ukraine.

-From February to 2005, he was the advisor to the Prime Minister of Ukraine Yulia Tymoshenko.
+From February 2005, he was the advisor to the Prime Minister of Ukraine Yulia Tymoshenko.
 The Prime Minister designated Pashynkyi as general director of the State enterprise "Ukrreserv" and from August 2005 till January 2006 he worked actively on overcoming the crisis situation in food markets.